apache/asterixdb/README.md

 AsterixDB is a BDMS (Big Data Management System) with a rich feature set that sets it apart from other Big Data platforms.
 Its feature set makes it well-suited to modern needs such as web data warehousing and social data storage and analysis.
 AsterixDB has:

  * A semistructured NoSQL style data model (ADM) resulting from extending JSON with object database ideas
- * An expressive and declarative query language (AQL) that supports a broad range of queries and analysis over semistructured data
+ * Two expressive and declarative query languages (SQL++ and AQL) that support a broad range of queries and analysis over semistructured data
  * A parallel runtime query execution engine, Apache Hyracks, that has been scale-tested on up to 1000+ cores and 500+ disks
  * Partitioned LSM-based data storage and indexing to support efficient ingestion and management of semistructured data
  * Support for query access to externally stored data (e.g., data in HDFS) as well as to data stored natively by AsterixDB